xantari/Ipdb.Database/README.md

 Also there is no indication as to when those databases were last updated.
 This project aims to solve that and provide a more robust file format for interaction with IPDB data.

+Database set to refresh weekly automatically.
+If however there are minimal changes this may switch to monthly instead.
+Git change log will indicate when a change occurs and you can view the diff from there.

 # Latest Database

 [IPDB Database (.json)](https://github.com/xantari/Ipdb.Database/raw/master/Ipdb.Database/Database/ipdbdatabase.json)